vanichx/Push_Swap/README.md

 https://github.com/jotavare/42-resources

+# What we need to do here , shorly :

 Sort a random list of integers using the smallest number of moves, 2 stacks and a limited set of operations.
 You start with two empty stacks: a and b.
 You are given a random list of integers via command line arguments.

-Only these moves are allowed:\n sa : swap a - swap the first 2 elements at the top of stack a.
+Only these moves are allowed:

+sa : swap a - swap the first 2 elements at the top of stack a.
 Do nothing if there is only one or no elements). sb : swap b - swap the first 2 elements at the top of stack b.
 Do nothing if there is only one or no elements). ss : sa and sb at the same time.